PicsArt/cppbind/docs/03_get_started/05_exception_handling.rst

     :end-before: [no-throw-example]

 .. note::
-    The order of exception classes in exception list is important.
-We preserve initially defined order when catching/rethrowing exceptions, so in case of hierarchical connections between some of classes from the list, user need to define child classes before parent ones.
-Otherwise child class exception maybe caught by parent and it would lead to inconsistencies.
+    The order of listed exception classes in *throws* variable is important.
+We preserve user defined order when catching/rethrowing exceptions.

 .. note::
-    The exception list defined for swift getters/setters is ignored, since the language doesn't let us to throw an exception from getter/setter.
-So user need only to set **throws** variable to **no_throw** value.
+    Swift language doesn't support exception throwing from getter/setter, so user should set the value of **throws** variable to **no_throw**.
+    IEGEN will complain about wrong usages of **throws**.

-In exception list user can contain standard exception classes and also user defined exception classes which have API annotations.
+Exception list can contain standard exception classes and also user defined exception classes which have API annotations.
 In target language side we keep correspondence between those classes, and for this purpose we generate also standard exceptions binding for target language.
-We define binding rules for std::exception classes hierarchy and IEGEN tool generates bindings for us.
+We define binding rules for std::exception and its descendant classes, and IEGEN tool generates bindings for us.
 We define rules in yaml config file, which looks like:

 .. literalinclude:: /../src/iegen/config/std_exc/std_exc_api.yaml